Ibrakadabra007/aspnet-api-autoship-poc/Readme.md

-# Asp.Net Core:  this is an asp.net core API app for an autoship feature (POC)
+# Asp.Net Core:  this is an asp.net core API app for an autoship feature, no View

 ## OverView